-7 Scary Diseases You Can Get from a Mosquito Bite
+7 Diseases You Can Get from a Mosquito Bite

-Skeeters can spread deadly disease.
+Mosquitoes can spread deadly diseases.
 Malaria, dengue, and yellow fever kill several million people every year, according to the World Health Organization.
-Here's what you need on your radar—and how worried you should be.
+Here are the diseases you should have on your radar—and how to prevent them.

 St. Louis encephalitis (SLEV)

 This relatively rare virus causes meningitis or encephalitis in an average of seven people a year, according to the CDC.
 The areas of the country most commonly affected include Eastern and Central United States.
 Encephalitis is inflammation of the brain, and elderly people tend to be at highest risk for complications.

 Fewer than 1 percent of people who get the virus show any symptoms at all, with the vast majority of people going undiagnosed.
 The mortality rate is about 5 percent to 15 percent in people who do show symptoms and are diagnosed with the infection.

 Two other types of mosquito-borne encephalitis that pop up around the country include La Cross encephalitis (LACV) in wooded areas in Central and Eastern United States, and Eastern equine encephalitis (EEEV), a danger to people who live in swampy areas.

 There’s something unique about mosquito-borne encephalitis

 The primary food source for the mosquitoes that transmit encephalitis isn’t humans.
 For instance, mosquitoes pick up SLEV through birds, while LACV is from chipmunks and squirrels.
 If these skeeters were to bite you, it’s more of an accident, says Aldstadt.